 Hikers may wish to stay overnight in either village as opportunities for climbing abound.
 For day trippers I highly recommend the walk to Brandon Point from Cloghane (12km approx) or Brandon (5km approx) as much as I recommend the bakery in Siopa an Phobail Bácús Bhréanainn in Cloghane.

 If accommodation isn’t available in Cloghane or Brandon then Castlegregory, water-sports capital of Kerry, is the next best bet.
-Castlegregory’s expansive beach is one of the most popular beaches in Ireland for surfing whilst ex-professional windsurfer Jamie Knox has a long-established water-sports centre on the Maherees, a sand spit which juts out into Brandon Bay.
+Castlegregory’s expansive beach is one of the most popular beaches in Ireland for surfing as is the Maherees, a sand spit which juts out into Brandon Bay.

 The Wild Atlantic Way continues eastwards towards Tralee in a straight line with Tralee Bay to the left of the route.
 A trek in Glanteenassig Woods, south of Castlegregory, is another recommended walk as are the Sliabh Mish mountains which skirt along the right-hand side of the road into Tralee.
 Bear in mind that the area around the Knockmichael peak is reserved by the Defence Forces.